Durkh/Dotfiles/ReadMe.md

 ## Informations

-clorscheme generated with [pywal](https://github.com/dylanaraps/pywal) from wallpaper the cholorscheme applies on every app of URXVT and is integrated with polybar using system variables
+clorscheme generated with [pywal](https://github.com/dylanaraps/pywal) from wallpaper. the cholorscheme applies on every app of URXVT and is integrated with polybar using system variables.

 fish theme is agnoster, avaliabe on [omf](https://github.com/oh-my-fish/oh-my-fish)